Lindsay Arnold, Kareem Abdul-Jabbar Tackle Foot-And-A-Half Height Difference Ahead Of ‘Dancing With The Stars’

-Dancing With the Stars is about to feature another first.
+Dancing with the Stars is about to feature another first.
 The upcoming all-athletes edition of the ABC celebrity ballroom competition, which marks the first-ever themed season of the franchise, will also include the biggest height difference between two partners in the history of the show.

-While past seasons of Dancing With the Stars have paired tall basketball stars with tiny female dancers, no DWTS pro has faced the challenges that Lindsay Arnold will face as she dances with 71-year-old NBA legend Kareem Abdul-Jabbar.
-Kareem stands at 7 feet, 2 inches, while Lindsay Arnold is only 5’6′.
+While past seasons of Dancing with the Stars have paired tall basketball stars with tiny female dancers, no DWTS pro has faced the challenges that Lindsay Arnold will face as she dances with 71-year-old NBA legend Kareem Abdul-Jabbar.
+Kareem stands at 7 feet, 2 inches, while Lindsay Arnold is only 5 feet, 6 inches.

 While Kareem clearly towers over Lindsay, the DWTS veteran revealed that she is actually inspired by the pair’s massive height difference.